DomantasP/ErasmusChain/README.md

 I developed it using Ubuntu 17.10.
 Haven't tested it nor on Windows, nor on macOS.
 Hope it works on you machine.
 If you have any questions, you can reach me on twitter 🐦 [DomantasPe](https://twitter.com/DomantasPe)

+This is built on top of Truffle box: react-auth

+2018

 #### Author

 Domantas Pelaitis